fnproject/ext-statsapi/examples/operators-clustered/README.md

 cd $GOPATH/src/github.com/fnproject/ext-statsapi/test/hello-cold-async-a
 fn deploy --all --local
 ```
-Now run these async functions, some on one Fn server and some on the other.
-You may want to run this several times to generate plenty of data.
+This creates three cold functions, which you can run on either Fn server.
+To run them on the server that listens on port 8080:

-Note that each run performs 90 function calls.
+The following script will run performs 90 function calls, 60 on the first server and 30 on the other.
+You may wish to run this several times: this will generate some data for you to query using the statistics API.
 ```
 cd $GOPATH/src/github.com/fnproject/ext-statsapi/examples/operators-clustered
 bash run-cold-async-clustered.bash
 ```
 You can now use the statistics API to obtain aggregated metrics across both Fn servers.
-If you ran the above script once you should see jhe number of calls grow to 90.
+If you ran the above script once you should see the number of calls grow to 90.
 ```
 curl localhost:8080/v1/apps/hello-cold-async-a/stats
 ```